 Quite simply, a stationary wonderland.
 I had heard of Kikki.
-K many times before but outrageous shipping prices and the risk of custom taxes put me off ordering their beautiful stationary but, my gosh, was this worth the wait or what?!
+K many times before but outrageous shipping prices and the risk of customs taxes put me off ordering their beautiful stationary but, my gosh, was this worth the wait or what?!
 Kikki.
 K finally made their way to London and brought their beautiful notebooks, planners, pens and homeware with them.
-The stationary addicts inside of both my mum and I practically leaped into store and it was like a child in a sweet shop.
-Selves proudly display the beautiful stationary featuring gold foils, pastel colours and the nicest details you can imagine.
+The stationary addicts inside of both my mum and I practically leapt into the store and it was like a child in a sweet shop.
+Selves proudly display the beautiful stationery featuring gold foils, pastel colours and the nicest details you can imagine.
 The store itself is beautiful, big enough to browse easily on a busy day and everything is so accessible and easy to grab and browse through.
-The staff are as pleasant as the stationary; more than willing to help you out and more than willing to discuss the wonderful world of stationary.
-I could of stayed in there all day, but I ended up walking out with a little haul which you will see very soon!
-It’s a beautiful, beautiful store with beautiful, beautiful stationary ready to capture your heart.
+The staff are as pleasant as the stationary; more than willing to help you out and more than willing to discuss the wonderful world of stationery.
+I could have stayed in there all day, but I ended up walking out with a little haul which you will see very soon!
+It’s a beautiful, beautiful store with beautiful, beautiful stationery ready to capture your heart.
 Believe me, it’s well worth a visit to London.

 Coat: Miss Selfridge (Old) / Jumper Dress: Zara / Boots: H&M / Bag: Zara (Old)